• Skip to primary navigation

 Instructions

 • In a large bowl, add butter and brown sugar.
-Using a hand (or stand) mixer, cream together until fluffy, about a minute.
+Using a hand mixer, cream together until fluffy, about a minute.
 Add eggs and molasses, mixing briefly to incorporate.

 • In a separate bowl, whisk (or sift) together the dry ingredients: flour, baking soda, salt, ground cinnamon, ground cloves, and ground ginger.